Frequently Asked Questions

-When is the Festival?
+When is the Taste of Polonia Festival?

-Each Year, the festival is held during the Labor Day weekend – Friday thru Monday.
-Friday hours: 5 pm to 10:30 pm + Saturday & Sunday Hours: 12 noon to 10:30 pm + Monday Hours: 12 noon to 9:30 pm.
+Every year, the festival is held during Labor Day weekend – Friday through Monday.
+Friday hours: 5 pm to 10:30 pm + Saturday & Sunday Hours: 12 pm to 10:30 pm + Monday Hours: 12 pm to 9:30 pm.

 Only service dogs are allowed.
-The festival grounds are too crowded and we have no available area for “puppy relief.” ☺
+The festival grounds are too crowded and we have no available areas for “puppy relief.”

-Where Can I Park?
+Where can I park?

 Free Parking w/ a Free Shuttle Bus is available from the Irish American Heritage Center.
 The Shuttle Stop is at the corner of N. Avondale and W. Lawrence Ave.
 Click here to see all parking options and directions.

 Can I use public transportation?

-Where can I learn more about the BANDS?
+Where can I learn more about the bands?

-Can I bring my own Folding Chair?
+Can I bring my folding chair?

 Yes, you may.
 Chairs are available in front of each stage, however, large crowds make availability challenging.

-Where will you post potential SCHEDULE CHANGES?
+Where will you post potential Schedule Changes?

-I don’t drink BEER.
+I don’t drink beer.
 What else is available?

-In addition to water & soft drinks available at the beer tents, a FULL BAR is located in the Lobby of the Copernicus Center.
+In addition to water & soft drinks available at the beer tents, a Full Bar is located in the Lobby of the Copernicus Center.
 Also, a bar with various liquors is located across from the Beer Garden opposite the World Music Stage.
 See Map

 I’m coming from out of town.
-Can you recommend a HOTEL?
+Can you recommend a hotel?

-How much does the FOOD cost?
+How much does the food cost?

 Prices for menu items are set by the individual food vendors.
-Most vendors have links to their websites on the MENU PAGE.
+Most vendors have links to their websites on the Menu Page.

-Do you need Volunteers?
+Do you need volunteers?

-How do I become a Vendor?
+How do I become a vendor?

-How do I become a Sponsor?
+How do I become a sponsor?

 As a nonprofit organization, we rely heavily on Sponsorship.
-Please see all Sponsorship options at THIS LINK.
+Full information can be found here.

 Why is there a trumpeter in the tower?